synchronocy/How-to-Setup-Fastdl/README.md

   Require all granted
 </Directory>
 ```
-- Reason for allowing the view is because I have had issues with the client not being able to download files because the indexing was turned off. ( nginx & lighttpd also has this feature unless you explicitly turn it on)
+- Reason for allowing the indexing is because I have had issues with the client not being able to download files because the indexing was turned off. ( nginx & lighttpd also has this feature unless you explicitly turn it on)
 5.)
 Create the folder that apache will use by running `sudo mkdir /var/www/fastdl`, then reboot apache2 `sudo systemctl restart apache2` or `service restart apache2.service` .

-6.) now we need to configure FTP(vsftpd), navigate to
+6.)
+Now we need to configure FTP(vsftpd), navigate to `/etc/